 Professionals use special equipment to keep themselves safe.
 Depending on the situation, this can range from a simple air filter mask to a complete set of disposable clothing with a ventilator.
 Some of the PPE that our team might use are:

 - Disposable clothing

 - Air filter masks

 Like many home projects, fire damage restoration can be too much for most home and business owners to tackle on their own.
 The possible complications can be both dangerous and costly .
-Rely on skilled and friendly professionals like LaPointe Construction to make sure your property gets back to pre-event condition in no time.
+Rely on skilled and friendly professionals like LaPointe Construction Board-up Service to make sure your property gets back to pre-event condition in no time.